openenergysolutions/openfmb.eaprotobufexporter/README.md

 ## Contributing

-Contributing to the Adapter requires signing a CLA, please email cla@openenergysolutionsinc.com and request it.
+Contributing to the OpenFMB Protobuf Export tool requires signing a CLA, please email cla@openenergysolutionsinc.com and request it.

 ## Other OpenFMB Tools